June 28, 2023

 Pilot Rock is a prominent volcanic plug created when lava broke through a weak spot in the Earth’s crust.
 The lava hardened on the eastern end of the Siskiyou Mountains, and over time, glacial erosion removed the surrounding rock to expose the plug.
 So now it stood like a tower 500+ vertical feet above the valley in front of us.

-• Do I buy more batteries for my headlamp while I’m in town for this resupply; or can I make it through one more stretch of trail before I change them?
+- Do I buy more batteries for my headlamp while I’m in town for this resupply; or can I make it through one more stretch of trail before I change them?

 SODA WILDERNESS

-Back when we planned this hike, Poledork revealed her serious concerns about how dry this section of the PCT might get.
+When we planned this hike, Poledork revealed her serious concerns about how dry this section of the PCT might get.
 Several recent years of drought left southern Oregon a dry tinderbox.
 But that didn’t seem to be as big of an issue this year.
 Thus far, we haven’t had to go further than 10 miles without a water source, which was a pleasant surprise for both of us.

 There was a pond another 10 miles north of us, but neither of us were certain we’d be up for hiking quite that far today.
 My feet were still pretty chewed up from my Mt.
-Rainier climb a few days earlier, and I now had virtually every toe taped up thanks to the blisters acquired from the double walled boots I’d worn returning down from that 14,411-foot summit.
+Rainier climb a few days earlier.
+I had virtually every toe taped up thanks to the blisters acquired from the double walled boots I’d worn returning down from that 14,411-foot summit.
 Thus, I was more than eager to keep our mileage on the shorter side.

 Pushing an 18-mile day to the pond didn’t seem to have any benefits other than super easy access to water.
 So, we agreed to dial back our mileage and dry camp somewhere shy of the pond.
 We’d undoubtedly find somewhere flat and suitable near our intended mileage goal.
 But the price for that flexibility would mean taking a 0.6-mile detour down to Keane Creek Reservoir to get water en route.